MultiPoolMiner/MultiPoolMiner/README.txt

 Note: Only the pools ending in ...Coins expose the coin name in their API.

+DisableEstimateCorrection per pool

+Some pools overestimate the projected profits.
+By default MPM will reduce the projected algo price by a correction factor (actual_last24h / estimate_last24h) to counter pool the overestimated prices.
+E.g. To disable this at Zpool:

+    "Zpool": {
+      "DisableEstimateCorrection":  false
+    }

 ExcludeAlgorithm per pool

 Do not use the configured algorithms for mining at the specified pool.